WassimSlim21/WassimSlim21/README.md

 - **MEAN Stack Developer Intern at KNSD (2020)** : Built a CRM system with **Angular** and **Node.js**, improving user experience with real-time updates via **Socket.IO** and secure authentication with **JWT**.

 ## Notable Projects
+- Revenue and User Journey Analysis with A/B Testing : I created a Power BI dashboard to analyze revenue and user journeys, utilizing Power BI’s slicers, cards, and visualizations like funnel, pie, and line charts.
+The dashboard tracks user progression and behavior, while also performing statistical analysis on A/B testing data (t-tests, conversion rates).
+Python was used for data manipulation and calculations, with a focus on optimizing data processing and analysis for faster decision-making.
+This solution integrates key metrics, trends, and A/B testing insights to guide business strategies.
+[Revenue and User Journey Analysis with A/B Testingt](https://github.com/WassimSlim21/Revenue-and-User-Journey-Analysis-with-A-B-Testing-Impact)

 - Google APIs Data Management: A Node.js web app automating data management between Google Sheets, Drive, and SQL Server, featuring APIs for data import/export, file uploads, and ETL operations to streamline cross-platform data synchronization and file management.
 Repository: [Google_APIs_Data_Management](https://github.com/WassimSlim21/Google_APIs_Data_Management)